oyvinvo/contentserver-volume-copy/README.md

 - Your public key is installed in the source and target server. [ssh-copy-id manual](https://linux.die.net/man/1/ssh-copy-id)

 ## What this script does not do
-The script copies the docker volumes.
-Stopping the src content server and copying the image and starting it on the new server is not part of the script.
-Yet.
+The script stops the source Content Server docker container and copies the docker volumes.
+The Content Server image and compose file used must be copied manually.
+Modifications to the compose file are probably necessary.
 The script does not delete the volumes or content server image/container on the source server.

 ## Usage